mdolab/openconcept/docs/features/mission_analysis.rst

 Balanced-field takeoff analysis is implemented in the following classes: ``BFLImplicitSolve, GroundRollPhase, RotationPhase, RobustRotationPhase, ClimbAnglePhase``.
 Unlike the steady flight phases, the takeoff phases are not steady and acceleration is non-zero.
 Therefore, the engine throttle needs to be specified to compute the acceleration, which is 100% by defalut for accelerating phases and 0 for braking.
-Users can also set the throttle manually in the runscript.
+Users can also set the throttle manually in the run script.
 The acceleration is then integrated to compute the velocity.

 VTOL transition